dozyio/js-blockstore-opfs/README.md

 ## Caveats

-- OPFS is only supported in the browser.
+- OPFS is only supported in the browser (Chrome, Firefox and Safari).

 ## View storage quota